broberts23/container-storage/blog.md

 env:
     resource-group: myAksDemo # name of the Azure resource group
     clusterName: dev-myAksCluster-01 # name of the AKS cluster
-    nodeCount: 3 # number of nodes in the cluster
+    nodeCount: 3 # number of nodes in the cluster - minimum of 3 for Azure Container Storage
     nodeSize: Standard_D4s_v5 # You must choose a VM type that supports Azure premium storage and a minimum of 4 vCPUs.

 jobs: